dmerejkowsky/blog/content/post/0082-introducing-tips-from-a-build-farmer.md

 But let's start at the beginning.

-# What is CI
+# What is CI?

 You probably know that CI stands for "Continuous Integration".

 But what does it really means mean to "use continuous integration" for a group of developers working on some source code?

-Let me define a few terms.
+To answer this question, let me define a few terms.

 First, there exist some *scripts*.
 Those are pieces of code which usually have access to some part of the source code.
 They can do many things like compile some code, run some tests, produce deliveries and so on ...[^1]